dart-lang/language/resources/type-system/flow-analysis.md

   that point.
 (Note that a variable cannot be both definitely assigned and definitely unassigned at any location).

-- `writeCaptured` is a boolean value indicating whether a closure might exist at the given point in the source code, which could potentially write to the variable.
+- `writeCaptured` is a boolean value indicating whether a closure or an unevaluated late variable initializer might exist at the given point in the source code, which could potentially write to the variable.
+Note that for purposes of write captures performed by a late variable initializer, we only consider variable writes performed within the initializer expression itself; a late variable initializer is not per se considered to write to the late variable itself.

 A *flow model*, denoted `FlowModel(reachable, variableInfo)`, represents what is statically known to flow analysis about the state of the program at a given